Ludwik Abramowicz (1879–1939): Historical works

 It was Abramowicz who, at the beginning of the 20th century, reminded readers of the Vilnius press about the personality of Konstanty Kalinowski on the pages of the Gazeta Wileńskiej.
 It seems that this was the first publication about Kalinowski in the legal Vilnius press (1906).
 The article was timed to the 42nd anniversary of the death of K. Kalinowski.
 L. Abramowicz saw in Kalinowski's activities and views the origins of the regional idea in its democratic version.

 Of Ludwik Abramowicz's scientific texts, his history of book printing in Vilnius deserves special attention: "Cztery wieki drukarstwa w Wilnie.
 Zarys historyczny (1525—1925)".
 It was published in 1925 by the Lux printing house and was intended as an anniversary edition.
 L. Abramowicz's research was in a certain sense innovative, as it was the first attempt at a scientific essay on the history of book printing in Vilnius.

 After the nationalization of the Wroblewski Library in 1926, Abramowicz became one of the leaders of the Library Assistance Society and initiated the creation of the Vilnius Museum of Iconography in its building.
 He also transferred to the library his own collections, which consisted of historical documents, periodicals, rare editions of Vilnius printing houses, as well as an unfinished manuscript of a study of the bibliography of the Grand Duchy of Lithuania.
 An important part of L. Abramowicz's collection was the archive of the Przegląd Wileński.

 Family

 Ludwik Abramowicz came from a noble family bearing the Waga coat of arms.
 His father, Jan, was a lawyer serving as a prosecutor.
 His mother, Maria née Mroczkowska, also came from a family of lawyers.
 In 1904 he married Julia Salmonowicz, daughter of Ludwik and Karolina née Czernicka.
 Together they had two daughters, Zofia and Hanna.

-Zofia, a graduate of Stefan Batory University in Vilnius, became a professor of classical philology at the University of Toruń.
-Hanna, who later graduated from the School of Fine Arts in Vilnius, was an employee of the Municipal Museum in Toruń.
+Zofia, a graduate of Stefan Batory University in Wilno, became a professor of classical philology at the University of Toruń.
+Hanna, who later graduated from the School of Fine Arts in Wilno, was an employee of the Municipal Museum in Toruń.
 Her husband, Tadeusz Makowiecki, a historian of literature and art as well as a librarian, made significant contributions to the preservation of the collections of the University of Warsaw.

-Ludwik Abramowicz’s brothers were Witold, a politician and democratic activist, and Marian, an archivist and socialist activist.
+Ludwik Abramowicz's brothers were Witold, a politician and democratic activist, and Marian, an archivist and socialist activist.